-Documentation for each product resides in the respective product repository at the review server, which is mirrored read-only to GitHub.
+Documentation for each product lives in the respective product repository at the review server, which is mirrored read-only to GitHub.
 Pull requests made to GitHub need to be pushed to review for merging.

 In the following, we go through some typical branching patterns.
 We consider how documentation is maintained in them.

 In some products, development is done in the master branch, from which a release or maintenance branch is created.
-Commits to master can be merged to the maintenance branch until it is released.
+Commits to master can be merged to the maintenance branch until it’s released.
 Later, the changes to the maintenance branch are merged to master.